makerdao/dss-allocator/README.md

 - Core Allocation System (*green above*):
     - Smart contracts that can be considered a part of the Maker Core Protocol, and are immutable and present in all Allocators.
-    - Their main role is to mint NST (New Stable Token) and hold it (possibly with other tokens) in the AllocatorBuffer.
+    - Their main role is to mint NST (New Stable Token) and hold it (possibly with other tokens) in the `AllocatorBuffer`.
 - Deployment Funnels (*blue above*):
-    - Contracts that pull funds from the AllocatorBuffer.
+    - Contracts that pull funds from the `AllocatorBuffer`.
     - The funds can be swapped and/or deployed into AMM pools or specific conduits.
     - A typical setting for a funnel includes a base rate-limited contract (such as Swapper) and an automation contract on top of it (such as StableSwapper).
 - Conduits (*orange above*):